 “That’s a shashka!”
 Steven exclaimed.
 “Where the hell did you get it?”

 “The grip’s a bit simple for a shashka, isn’t it?”
 Roderigo replied.
 He seemed more lucid now, but there was still something off about his demeanor.
 “Well, it’s definitely similar,” he said.
-“No decorations on the hilt though, and it’s a bit more curved than I’d expect.
+“No decorations, and it’s a bit more curved than I’d expect.
 The false edge is there.”
 With flick of his wrist, he spun the weapon in his hand, using his fingers to control the movement.
-“It’s got great balance,” he said, “and it’s very light.
+“It’s a lot lighter than it should be,” he said.
+“Surprisingly balanced, though.
 I think I’ll call it the White Flame.”
 He slid the sword back into its sheathe and set it down on the bed.

 “It’s hot,” Steven said.
 He kept his gaze fixed on the weapon.
 “Very, very hot.”

 “It was cool a minute ago,” Roderigo said.
 He took a few steps toward Steven.
 “Let me see your hand.”
 Even in the poor lighting of the motel room, Roderigo could see how red Steven’s hand was.
 He gently rubbed the palm with his thumb–the skin felt warm and dry.
 “Looks like a mild burn,” he said.
 “Go rinse it with cold water, and I’ll bandage it for you.”

 “Yeah, I’ll do that,” Steven said.
 He headed for the bathroom, taking one last look back at the sword before he closed the door.